Homemade Happy Hour

 • Let your syrup cool completely in the refrigerator before using it in your drinks.
 Blackberry syrup should be well chilled when used in cocktails or mocktails.

-Try These Simple Syrup Recipes
+Don't Miss These Fruit Syrup Recipes

 Strawberry Syrup in a glass bottle.